In small classes, we offer exactly the right balance of support, inspiration and challenge.

 - Music – aspects of creative music making, theory and composition

-From Reception to Sixth Form, we encourage learners to explore the relationship between global issues and their own everyday lives.
+From Reception to Sixth Form, we encourage girls to explore the relationship between global issues and their own everyday lives.

-Development Education is initiated in our Junior School curriculum.
-The values that underpin this moral and social philosophy are very much in line with those of our foundress, Mary Ward, and are translated through the curriculum into opportunities for the girls to learn and, more importantly, engage with the world around them.
+Development Education begins in Junior School.
+This moral and social philosophy reflects our values as a Mary Ward School, and in our curriculum, it creates opportunities for girls to learn and, more importantly, engage with the world around them.

 Issues such as poverty and hunger, unequal distribution of wealth and opportunity, environmental degradation and diminishing resources are some of the challenges that the girls confront, investigate and ultimately act upon.

-Development Education is an approach that leads to a greater understanding of global inequalities, why they exist, and what can be done to improve (or develop) the situation.
-Imparting this thinking may seem highly aspirational given their young age, but we strive to sow seeds of discernment as early as possible, and to equip our girls with age-appropriate knowledge and skills to make sound decisions for a just and sustainable world.
+Development Education leads to a greater understanding of global inequalities, why they exist, and what can be done to improve (or develop) the situation.

 Beyond the classroom